Age 0 to 1 - Babies (& Pre-Birth Diagnosis)

 Have you just recently learned that your baby has Down syndrome?
 You may be shocked by this news and feeling an array of emotions that you hadn’t expected - we want you to know - you are not alone.
-The members and staff of Parent Advocates Down Syndrome would like to be a resource to support and encourage you.
+The members and staff of Down Syndrome Alabama would like to be a resource to support and encourage you.
 There are excellent medical professionals, early intervention specialists and experienced parents here in Central Alabama who can offer you a hopeful view of the life that lies ahead for your child and your family.
 (If you are a grandparent, relative or friend of a baby recently born with Down syndrome, thank you for visiting this page and please share this information with the new parents.)

 Extra patience may be needed as both mother and father, individually and as well as parent partners, process the news that their baby has Down syndrome.
-Time is a gift and is necessary for every parent to grieve the life they had dreamed of for their baby while adjusting and embracing the new narrative for those future dreams.
+Time is a gift and is necessary for every parent to revision the life they had dreamed of for their baby while adjusting and embracing the new narrative for those future dreams.
 It may seem that the diagnosis of Down syndrome is dominating all your thoughts, conversations and time.
 It may feel like everyone is talking about differences, medical issues, and challenges that lie ahead for your baby and your family – BUT - hold on to these facts:

 - Your child is a unique individual and cannot be generalized by a diagnosis of Down syndrome.